 All audit and non-audit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm must be approved in advance by our audit committee.

 Our board of directors has determined that is an "audit committee financial expert" as defined in applicable SEC rules.
-We believe that Mr. Pien currently meets the requirements for audit committee independence under current NASDAQ rules and SEC rules and regulations.

 Compensation Committee